Trump officials rush to Turkey as Moscow advances to fill Syria void from U.S. retreat

 “They say ‘declare a ceasefire’.
 We will never declare a ceasefire,” Erdogan told reporters.
 “Our goal is clear.
 We are not worried about any sanctions.”

+The U.N.
+Security Council said it was concerned by the risks of a deterioration in the humanitarian situation in northeast Syria and the escape of Islamic State fighters, but made no reference to the Turkish assault.

 The Turkish campaign shows no sign of abating on the ground, with most fighting so far around two border cities, Ras al Ain and Tel Abyad.
-A Reuters cameraman in the Turkish border town of Ceylanpinar reported the sound of heavy gunfire just across the frontier in Ras al Ain, which Turkey’s Defence Ministry had earlier said its forces controlled.

-Additional reporting by Mert Ozkan; Writing by Dominic Evans and Peter Graff; Editing by Alison Williams
+Additional reporting by Mert Ozkan; Writing by Dominic Evans and Peter Graff; Editing by Alison Williams and Howard Goller